bytevan/TrustOcean-Library-Composer/readme.md

-Composer Library for TrustOcean SSL Reseller API in PHP
+Composer Library for TrustOgitcean SSL Reseller API in PHP